Introduction

 Botsa also began to sing seriously during the 1990’s.
 Through huro and kudeketera singing styles accompanying the mbira, he talks to, prays to, consults, and venerates his spirits and forefathers.

 In 2009, Botsa named Nhema musasa as his favorite song, that he especially enjoys on nyamaropa tuning with a good kutsinhira player backing his wild variations.
-On mavembe tuning, his favorite is Marenje, the first song he learned on the tuning.
+On mavembe tuning, his favorite is Marenje, the first song he learned on the tuning, and he plays so many different styles of it!

 Botsa is a strong advocate for the preservation of the ancient songs, and old ways of learning and playing mbira.